leaonline/corelib/README.md

 Second, the apps don't import the whole library but only those modules that are used in separate files.

+## Domain model

+### Summary

+The domain of LEA is shaped by a "Competency Model" that is realized by executing certain actionable "Units".
+These Units contain several tasks and items, that are in turn linked to the competencies.

+Scoring the items leads to estimations of fulfilled competencies and alpha-levels, where thresholds define the level of accomplishment.

+Units are grouped in UnitSets, which usually group Units with same contextual background (story, characters) together.

+Users will work through one or more UnitSets in a TestCycle, which bundles these UnitSets in regards to a certain Dimension, Level or Field (of work).

 ## Installation and initialization